We’ve seen numerous articles on the topic of Job Search Fraud or Recruitment Fraud.

 Don’t be a hermit

 Fear of job search fraud is not a reason to avoid applying for jobs!
 Also unless you have no need of a network or never want to move job it’s important to have a LinkedIn profile.
-Whatever might be your views on the platform it’s considered odd and potentially suspicious if you aren’t visible on LinkedIn with an up to date profile.
+Whatever your views on the platform it’s considered odd and potentially suspicious if you aren’t visible on LinkedIn with an up to date profile.

 Don’t assume recruitment fraud won’t happen to you or only happens to dimwits